Sky UK: Technology

 Sky maintains an electronic programme guide (EPG) which provides information about upcoming programmes and a list of channels.
-TV channels available on Sky are assigned a three-digit logical channel number which can be entered on the remote control to access the channel and determines in what order channels are listed.
-Radio channels similarly receive a four-digit EPG number (0 prefix + three digits).
+TV channels available on Sky are assigned a three-digit logical channel number which can be entered on the remote control to access the channel and determines in what order the channels are listed.
+Since 2005, radio channels similarly receive a four-digit EPG number (usually 0 prefix + three digits, although they can sometimes have a 3 prefix instead of a 0 on some older Sky Digiboxes & Sky+ boxes).

 The EPG differs depending on the viewer's location due to the limited regional availability of certain channels or conditions relating to their must-carry status.
 For example, this ensures that viewers get access to the correct BBC or ITV region or that S4C gets a prominent listing in Wales.

 All channels are grouped into categories depending on their content.
 What section of the EPG a channel gets allocated is determined by rules set up by Sky.

+In 2000, Sky introduced an audio channel line-up service for its blind or partially-sighted customers on channel 996, which features a continuous recording of a voice reading out the names and numbers of all the channels that are currently available.
+The service started with a female voice, who has since been replaced by several male voices in later years (including today's male voice) - as by far she was the only female voice to be used on the service.

 Sky has no veto over the presence of channels on their EPG, with open access being enforced as part of their operating licence from Ofcom.
 Any channel which can get carriage on a suitable beam of a satellite at 28° East is entitled to access to Sky's EPG for a fee, ranging from £15–100,000.
 Third-party channels which opt for encryption receive discounts ranging from reduced price to free EPG entries, free carriage on a Sky leased transponder or actual payment for being carried.
 However, even in this case, Sky does not carry any control over the channel's content or carriage issues such as picture quality.

 In October 2007, Sky announced that they would not accept new applications to launch the channel on their EPG, citing "very significant memory constraints" on many of its older digiboxes.

 In June 2012, Sky launched a new EPG dubbed "Darwin" for their Sky+HD receivers, offering a more modern, refreshed interface and some improved functionality.
 Newer SkyQ UHD receivers utilise different hardware, so run a different software stack.